Kliff Kingsbury Fired After Four Seasons With Arizona Cardinals

-Kliff Kingsbury fired after four seasons with Cardinals originally appeared on NBC Sports Chicago
+Kliff Kingsbury fired after four seasons with Cardinals originally appeared on NBC Sports Bayarea

 Kliff Kingsbury is out as head coach of the Arizona Cardinals after four seasons, the team announced on Monday.